 Brief description of the management plan

-It is divided into three major parts which guarantee the protection of the different aspects of the fundamental universal value of the property, to take into account sustainable development and sharing of knowledge, in line with UNESCO’s missions :
+It is divided into three main parts which guarantee the protection of the different aspects on which the outstanding universal value is based, taking into account sustainable local development and sharing of knowledge in keeping with UNESCO’s mission.

 management plan leader for the world heritage project